davidborzek/dynts-bann3r/README.md

 With `templatePath` you can configure the path to the banner template you want to use.
 By default the it is `template.png` in the same directory as the binary.

+> Note: If you change this you also have to change the mount configuration of the docker run command.

+### Environment variables

+Additionally you can configure the path of the configuration file with the environment variable `DYNTS_BANN3R_CONFIG_PATH`.
+The default value is `config.json` in the same directory as the binary.

-> Note: If you change it you also have to change the mount configuration of the docker run command.
+> Note: If you change this you also have to change the mount configuration of the docker run command.
 ## Placeholder

 You can dynamically configure the labels by using placeholders in the `text` key of the `label` configuration.
 The following placeholders are available: